-- inconsistencies between our standards, procedures and policies and those of the acquired business; - the increased scope and complexity of our operations could require significant attention from management and could impose constraints on our operations or other projects; - unforeseen expenses, delays or conditions, including required regulatory or other third-party approvals or consents; - the costs of compliance with U.S. and international laws and regulations, including the acquisition or assumption of unexpected liabilities, litigation, penalties or other enforcement actions; - provisions in our and the acquired business's contracts with third parties that could limit our flexibility to take certain actions or our ability to retain customers; - higher than expected costs may arise due to unforeseen changes in tax, trade, environmental, labor, safety, payroll or pension policies; - higher than expected investments may be required to implement necessary compliance processes and related systems, including accounting systems and internal controls over financial reporting; - limitations on, or costs associated with, workforce reductions;
+- inconsistencies between our standards, procedures and policies and those of the acquired business; - the increased scope and complexity of our operations could require significant attention from management and could impose constraints on our operations or other projects; - · unforeseen expenses, delays or conditions, including required regulatory or other third-party approvals or consents; - an inability to retain the customers, employees, suppliers and/or marketing partners of the acquired business; - the costs of compliance with U.S. and international laws and regulations, including the acquisition or assumption of unexpected liabilities, litigation, penalties or other enforcement actions; - provisions in our and the acquired business's contracts with third parties that could limit our flexibility to take certain actions or our ability to retain customers; - higher than expected costs may arise due to unforeseen changes in tax, trade, environmental, labor, safety, payroll or pension policies;

-- the Company may fail to implement its strategy for a particular acquisition, including successfully integrating the acquired business: - the Company may fail to retain, motivate and integrate key management and other employees of the acquired business; and - the possibility of other costs or inefficiencies associated with the integration and consolidation of operational and administrative systems, processes and infrastructures of the combined company.
+- higher than expected investments may be required to implement necessary compliance processes and related systems, including accounting systems and internal controls over financial reporting; - limitations on, or costs associated with, workforce reductions; - a failure to implement our strategy for a particular acquisition, including successfully integrating the acquired business; - the possibility of other costs or inefficiencies associated with the integration and consolidation of operational and administrative systems, processes and infrastructures of the combined company.